FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 >
 > — Paulo Coelho (The Alchemist)

 Authorization is the function of specifying access rights/privileges to resources related to information security.
 More formally, "to authorize" is to define an access policy.
 With identity management controlled via the FIWARE **Keyrock** Generic Enabler, User access is granted based on permissions assigned to a role.

 Every application secured by the **Keyrock** generic enabler can define a set of permissions - i.e. a set of things that can be done within the application.
-For example within the application, the ability to send a commmand to unlock a Smart Door could be secured behind a `Unlock Door` permission.
-Similarly the ability to send a commmand to ring the alarm bell could be secured behind a `Ring Bell` permission, and the ability to alter prices could be secured behind a `Price Change` permission
+For example within the application, the ability to send a command to unlock a Smart Door could be secured behind a `Unlock Door` permission.
+Similarly, the ability to send a command to ring the alarm bell could be secured behind a `Ring Bell` permission, and the ability to alter prices could be secured behind a `Price Change` permission